Contractor Safety Program

 Process for ND Personnel using Contractors or Vendors

 For a contract company to be eligible as an approved vendor they must meet certain requirements.
-The requirements below will be reviewed as a whole and weighted so a company may not meet one requirement but still be eligible to be placed on the approved list based on a score provided by ISN’s rating system.
+The requirements below will be reviewed as a whole and weighted so a company may not meet one requirement but still be eligible to be placed on the approved list.

 - The contractor company’s incident rates (total case rate and days away, restricted and transferred rate) must be at or below their Bureau of Labor Statistics (BLS) North American Industry Classification System (NAICS) incident rate averages.
 Link to the BLS